151henry151/parts-unlimited-to-bigcommerce/layout.md

 better or more photos in the catalog, and there are sometimes (rarely) pieces of information in the catalogs that are not present anywhere in the product data.
 It would be a pretty slick feature, if it's achievable, and the data is all there.

+This table is also all varchar(255) and really needs to be rebuilt with more appropriate column types.

         mysql> describe PartsUnlimited;
         +--------------------------------------+--------------+------+-----+---------+-------+